Cecil Rawling: Explorations

 In 1903 he reentered Tibet to begin a professional survey although without official sanction, and in the following year Captain Rawling was attached to the British expedition to Tibet, charged with exploring and surveying the mountainous terrain.
 During the diplomatic expedition and the campaign which followed it, Rawling surveyed over 40000 sqmi of Tibet in addition to his military duties.
 His team even explored the foothills of Everest and included parts of the mountain in his survey, establishing it as the highest mountain in the Himalayas.
 It is said that had his seniors on the expedition not forbidden it, he would have become the first white man to attempt to climb the mountain from the north face.
 He was also the first person to successfully identify the source of the river Brahmaputra after a lengthy and hazardous journey across the war zone.
 Upon his return to England, Rawling received numerous accolades, including a CIE from the Indian government and in 1909 was awarded the Murchison Bequest of the Royal Geographical Society in London, of which he was a fellow.
 He wrote a book about his experiences in Tibet named The Great Plateau which was published in 1905.

-In 1909 he was attached to an expedition to Dutch New Guinea, now Papua in Indonesia.
+In 1909 he was attached to an expedition to Dutch New Guinea, now Central Papua in Indonesia.
 During the sea voyage, the expedition's leader was incapacitated and Rawling was called on to replace him.
 In New Guinea he explored many of the island's untouched jungles and had many encounters with native tribes including the first Western encounter with the Tapiro pygmies.
 In much of the terrain his expedition covered, they were the first Europeans ever to reach these regions.
 The maps and reports from this expedition were the first from this area of New Guinea.
 His second book, The Land of the New Guinea Pygmies was released on his return to England in 1913.
 As recognition for his services he was thanked by the Dutch government, prompted to major in the British Army and four years later would be presented with the Patron's Medal of the Royal Geographical Society.